bluekvirus/Stage.js/HOWTO.md

 **(-)**: This folder is empty initially, it is created as a suggestion.

-Use the project-kit distribution whenever you want to start a production level web application project.
+Use the project-kit distribution whenever you want to start a production level web application project with build, theming and backend support.

 #### Release pack

+> * /css
+>     - default.css
+> * /fonts
 > * /js
->     - /lib
->         + dependencies.min.js
->         + dependencies.json
 >     - stage.js
 >     - stage.min.js
-> * CHANGELOG.md
-> * LICENSE
-> * README.md
+> * index.html

 This distribution is designed to be simple and doesn't have tools and theme packages for production level development.
 The release-pack folder is serve-able out of the box.